Organs and Poems

 Stuck down below heart and lungs and brain,

-feel is them) ,relegated to the slimy job of
+you feel is them), relegated to the slimy job

-night.
-Hard wired to the white and gray inside the
+at night.
+Hard wired to the white and gray

-skull but in a pinch can do their job alone.
+inside the skull but in a pinch can do their job

-jolts the bone to make more cells to carry oxygen.
+juice that jolts the bone to make more cells to

 AV-Node